emychela/Data_Analysis_Using_R_and_Tableau/README.md

 ```

-# 2. WRANGLE DATA AND COMBINE INTO A SINGLE FILE
+## Combine Q3 Data.

-## Inspected and changed data type on the files tab
+I inspected and changed data types on the files tab.
 I converted ride_id and rideable_type to character in all datasets so that they can stack correctly.

-Stacked cyclistic data from July, August, September 2020 to get Q3 data.
+- Stacked cyclistic data from July, August, September 2020 to get Q3 data.

-- I used bind_rows function to merge the data from July,August, September 2020 to get Q3 dataframe.
+I used bind_rows function to merge the data from July,August, September 2020 to get Q3 dataframe.

 ```r
 cyclistic_bike_share_Q3_2020 <- bind_rows(cyclistic_bike_share_july_2020,cyclistic_bike_share_august_2020,cyclistic_bike_share_sept_2020)